tapioca.money

 What this proves

-Autonomous agents don’t fail because the LLM is dumb.
-They fail because the authority boundary was never written down.
-Tapioca’s session-key registry and sim-before-execute pipeline is what “production AI with money on the line” actually looks like.
+Autonomous AIs don’t fail because they’re dumb.
+They fail because the boundary of what they can and can’t do was never written down.
+Tapioca’s permissions registry and preview-before-execute is what “AI in real use with money on the line” actually means.